MParvin/TFD/README.md

      virtualenv .env -p python3

-  ** After running this command if you get this error :
+  ** After running command if you get this error :

      The path python3 (from --python=python3) does not exist